Board of Directors

 Board Chair / President

-Currently, Jennifer sits on the Board of Directors for Crescent Point Energy, chairing their HRC and member of the ESS Committee, the Calgary Zoo, the University of Alberta, Faculty of Business Advisory Board, and the Women In Mining Canadian Board in Toronto.
-In September 2017 Jennifer was appointed Co-Chair of the first public/private partnership for the UN Women Global Innovation Coalition for Change (GICC), a branch of the United Nations.
-Based in New York, Jennifer led the GICC which is group of twenty-five global companies and institutions supporting and empowering women and girls in innovation.
+Currently, Ms. Koury sits on the Board of Directors for Crescent Point Energy, chairing their HRC and member of the Governance Committee, Board Advisor to the Bird Construction Board in Toronto, the Calgary Zoo chairing the HRC, and the Women In Mining Canadian Board, as Vice-Chair in Toronto.
+From September 2017 to December 2019 Jennifer was the Co-Chair of the first public/private partnership for the UN Women Global Innovation Coalition for Change (GICC), a branch of the United Nations.
+Based in New York, the GICC was a group of twenty-five global companies and institutions supporting and empowering women and girls in innovation.

 Director / Corporate Secretary